 Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the availability of funding through the equity market to meet obligations when due.
-At the end of the reporting period the Company held deposits of \$13.4 million (2021: \$14.8 million) with maturities from 9 month to 12 months that are expected to readily generate cash inflows for managing liquidity risk and also fulfill the commitments disclosed in Note 15.
+At the end of the reporting period the Company held deposits of \$12.8 million (2022: \$13.4 million) with 12 months maturities that are expected to readily generate cash inflows for managing liquidity risk and also fulfill the commitments disclosed in Note 15.